What's the Difference Between Patriotism, Nationalism, and Fascism?

 Patriotism is essential for any society.
 One of America's founding fathers was Benjamin Rush who said that "Patriotism is as much a virtue as justice, and is as necessary for the support of societies as natural affection is for the support of families."
 Edmund Burke called patriotism the "first principle of public affection."
 Patriotism is a social glue that helps bind the society around love and affection.
 So, first and foremost, patriotism is a sentimental attachment, a love for one's country.
 In this sense, everyone should be a patriot.

 Now unfortunately, there are a number of people--sadly, they are academics--that look down on patriotism as something for the hoi polloi, a judgment that they pass on the masses as they nurse a nosebleed high aloft their ivory tower.
 Now, I have to admit--I tend to be the enemy of all things hokum.
-But with patriotism, I have to remember that the many hokey things that are done in its name without a lot of thought, but they are not done without heart.
+But with patriotism, I have to remember that the many hokey things that are done in the name of patriotism without a lot of thought, but they are done from the heart.
 And no matter how committed you are as an apostle of rationalism, it's hard to sneer at genuine love.

 Such a view is not inherently dangerous.
 At the same speech, Trump talked about “national interest” but he called on every nation to pursue its own national interest.
 In this sense, he was inviting all nations to exercise the same practice of pursuing their own interests in the international order.
 Such a vision provides both unity and diversity: unity, in that all participate in the same game; diversity, in that we have many players.